 Degree-seeking students are responsible for arranging appointments with their assigned academic advisors prior to registration.
-Degree-seeking students who are enrolling for their initial semester at UWF must meet with their advisor prior to registration to discuss degree plans and have the advising hold deleted.
+Degree-seeking students who are enrolling for their initial semester at UWF must meet with their advisor prior to registration to discuss degree plans and receive their advising PIN.
 Appointments can be made through the advising centers, academic departments, and the Emerald Coast campus.
 Degree-seeking students have priority for registration and enrollment.

 The University of West Florida is committed to quality academic advising to assist all students in attaining their educational goals.
 The First Year Advising Center advises all freshmen students upon their first semester of enrollment.
 All students are encouraged to seek academic advising on a regular basis.

-A registration hold will be placed on the student record for one or more of the following reasons: academic suspension, incomplete admissions documents, financial obligations (parking tickets, library fines, etc.), administrative discipline, failure to comply with the immunization requirements, academic advising, student athlete monitoring, etc. A registration hold must be lifted or deleted prior to registration.
+Holds preventing registration will be placed on the student record for one or more of the following reasons: academic suspension, incomplete admissions documents, financial obligations (parking tickets, library fines, etc.), administrative discipline, failure to comply with the immunization requirements, academic advising, student athlete monitoring, etc. These holds must be lifted or deleted prior to registration.

 Students are able to view their grades, schedules, holds, and financial aid information in MyUWF.
-Students should contact the appropriate office and arrange for removal of the registration hold to register for classes and to receive official transcripts, grades, and diplomas.
+Students should contact the appropriate office and arrange for removal of any holds to register for classes and to receive official transcripts, grades, and diplomas.

 A normal enrollment for undergraduates is defined as 15 semester hours per semester.
-To enroll for more than 18 semester hours in a semester, a student must have the written permission of the academic advisor and the chairperson of the student’s major department.
+To enroll for more than 18 semester hours in a semester, a student must have a completed Registration Drop/Add Form with the Maximum/Minimum Credit Hour Waiver portion filled out, along with the signatures of the student's academic advisor and the chairperson of the student’s major department.

 Twelve semester hours is considered full-time for a fall or spring semester and nine semester hours for a summer semester.
 Students who withdraw are not considered enrolled in the course once the withdrawal has been processed, and enrollment status will be adjusted as of that time.